balaji1974/kafka/README.md

 kafka-consumer-groups --bootstrap-server localhost:9092 --group my_topic_group --topic my_topic --reset-offsets --to-earliest --execute
 "to-earliest" which is to be beginning can be changed with other available options (check docmumentation)

+# Advise on Partitions and Replication Factors:
+Best practise for partiitions:
+>6 Brokers -> Partitions = 2 * no. of borkers
+<12 Brokers -> Partitions = 1 * no. of brokers
+Also look at the no. of consumers and make partitions equals to or greater than the consumers in pipeline
+Do not have more than 2000 to 4000 partitions per broker
+Do not have more than 20000 partitions across the entire Kafka cluster

+Best pratise for replications:
+Must be altest 2, ideal is 3  (but for this we need atleast 3 brokers - best practise) and maximum is 4

 &nbsp;
 &nbsp;
 &nbsp;